 Humans express seven genes in the CREB subfamily of the basic leucine zipper (bZIP) family of transcription factors.
 The seven CREB genes are identified as CREB1, CREB3, CREB5, and CREB3-like 1, 2, 3, and 4 (CREB3L1, CREB3L2, CREB3L3, and CREB3L4).
 The CREB3L3 encoded protein is commonly identified as CREBH.
 The CREB1 encoded proteins are most closely related in structure and function to two additional transcription factors called cAMP response element modulator (CREM) and activating transcription factor 1 (ATF-1).
 Another member of the activating transcription factor (ATF) family, ATF-4, was originally identified as CREB2.

 When glucagon binds its receptor the result is activation of adenylate cyclase with resultant increases in cAMP production.
 The increased cAMP in turn activates PKA which, among numerous substrates, phosphorylates CREB.
-Active PKA migrates to the nucleus where it phosphorylates CREB which then binds to a cAMP-response element (CRE) in the PCK1 and PCK2 genes activating their rate of transcription.
-The stress hormone, cortisol, exerts a very similar effect on PEPCK gene expression via binding of the cortisol-activated glucocorticoid receptor to a glucocorticoid-response element (GRE) in the PCK1 and PCK2 genes.
+Active PKA migrates to the nucleus where it phosphorylates CREB which then binds to a cAMP-response element (CRE) in the PCK1, PCK2, and G6PC1 (glucose-6-phosphatase) genes activating their rate of transcription.
+The stress hormone, cortisol, exerts a very similar effect on gluconeogenic gene expression via binding of the cortisol-activated glucocorticoid receptor to a glucocorticoid-response element (GRE) in the PCK1 and PCK2 genes.

 In addition to its role in gluconeogenesis, the PEPCK-c enzyme can participate as a contributor to TCA cycle anaplerosis and to the process referred to as glyceroneogenesis.
 PEPCK-c functions in these multiple roles via its ability to catalyze the reversible interconversions of OAA and PEP.
 The reversible activity of PEPCK-c is, in part, controlled by its state of post-translational modification.